Les Misérables (2012 film): Filming

 With a production budget of $61 million, principal photography of the film began 8 March 2012 in Gourdon.
-Filming locations in England included Boughton House, the Chantry Chapel and Cloisters at Winchester College, Winchester Cathedral Close, Her Majesty's Naval Base Portsmouth, Chatham Dockyard, St Mary the Virgin Church, Ewelme, South Oxfordshire and Pinewood Studios.
+Filming locations in England included Boughton House, the Chantry Chapel and Cloisters at Winchester College, Winchester Cathedral Close, Her Majesty's Naval Base Portsmouth, Chatham Dockyard, the Ashridge Estate, St Mary the Virgin Church, Ewelme, South Oxfordshire and Pinewood Studios.
 In April 2012, crews built a replica of the Elephant of the Bastille in Greenwich.
 In the novel, Gavroche lives in the decaying monument.

 On-location filming also took place at Gourdon, Alpes-Maritimes in France.
 Footage of Hathaway singing "I Dreamed a Dream", a song from the musical, was shown at CinemaCon 26 April 2012.
 Russell Crowe confirmed 5 June 2012, on Twitter that he had finished filming.
 He was later followed by Samantha Barks, confirming that all of her scenes had too been completed.
 Jackman stated that all filming had been completed 23 June 2012.
 Some late filming occurred in Bath, Somerset, in October 2012 where stunt shots for Javert's suicide scene had to be reshot due to an error found with this footage during post-production.
 Bath was not the original filming location for this scene, but the late footage was captured at Pulteney Weir.